 - (a) Except as noted in subsection (c) below, no campaign expenditure in excess of fifty dollars (\$50) shall be made in cash. - (b) All expenditures on behalf of a campaign activity, in excess of fifty dollars (\$50), shall be made by a written instrument containing the name of the payee. - (c) The payment of filing fees may be in cash even though the amount exceeds fifty dollars (\$50).
-The candidate shall obtain a receipt for the payment and shall report it as a campaign expenditure.
+The candidate shall obtain a receipt for the payment and shall report it as either a loan or contribution to the campaign and also as a campaign expenditure.